-You cannot expect to get great results if you train hard in the gym but eat like crap.
-A bad diet will translate into a sub-par workout which will not give you the energy and intensity you need to get results.
+A bad diet will translate into a sub-par workout, which will not give you the energy and intensity you need to get results.
 By eating a healthy diet, you can train hard in the gym and recover properly to build muscles.

 Successful body transformations start with understanding a little bit about how your body works.

-For fat loss to occur, you must burn more calories than you eat.
-When your fat cells start shrinking, your body will metabolize the excess fat leaving you reduced body fat.
+For fat loss to occur, you must burn more calories per day than you eat.
+When your fat cells start shrinking, your body will metabolize the excess fat, leaving you reduced body fat.

 Building muscle happens when you eat excess calories.
 The extra calories will help to increase the size of your muscle fibers so that you gradually get stronger and increase your overall metabolism.

 You may be asking how you are supposed to lose fat and build lean muscles at the same time, and the honest truth is that you can’t.
 They are opposing metabolic processes.

 If you want to lose fat and build lean muscles, pick one to start with.
 My recommendation is that if you’re a woman with more than 30% body fat or a man with more than 20% body fat, your first goal should be to lose fat.